keraton/consul-workshop/ASSIGNMENT.md

 If you've got the time, try to integrate [consul-template](https://github.com/hashicorp/consul-template) with a loadbalancer (NginX/HAProxy/Apache)

-E.g. have an HAProxy instance loadbalance requests to a dynamic set of consumer apps.
+E.g. have an HAProxy instance loadbalance requests to a dynamic set of producer apps.